-1. If the sum payable is so large as to be far in excess of the probable damage on breach, it is certainly a penalty.

-2. Where a sum is expressed to be payable on a certain date and a further sum in the event of default being made, the latter sum is a penalty because mere delay in payment is unlikely to cause damage.

-3. The expression used by the parties is not final.
+- 1. If the sum payable is so large as to be far in excess of the probable damage on breach, it is certainly a penalty. - 2.
+Where a sum is expressed to be payable on a certain date and a further sum in the event of default being made, the latter sum is a penalty because mere delay in payment is unlikely to cause damage. - 3.
+The expression used by the parties is not final.
 The court must find out whether the sum fixed in the contract is in truth a penalty or liquidated damages.
-If the sum fixed is extravagant or exhorbitant, the court will regard it is as a penalty even if, it is termed as liquidated damages in the contract.
+If the sum fixed is extravagant or exhorbitant, the court will regard it is as a penalty even if, it is termed as liquidated damages in the contract. - 4.
+The essence of a penalty is payment of money stipulated as a terrorem of the offending party.
+The essence of liquidated damages is a genuine pre-estimate of the damage. - 5.
+English law makes a distinction between liquidated damages and penalty, but no such distinction is followed in India.
+The courts in India must ascertain the actual loss and award the same which amount must not, however exceeds the sum so fixed in the contract.
+The courts have not to bother about the distinction but to award reasonable compensation not exceeding the sum so fixed.

-CLASS: I B.COM/ I B.COM (PA)/ I B.COM (BPS)COURSE NAME: BUSINESS LAWCOURSE CODE: 18CMU102/18PAU102/18BPU102UNIT: I (The Indian Contract Act, 1872)BATCH-2018-2021
+CLASS : I B.COM (CA) COURSE NAME : BUSINESS LAW COURSE CODE : 19CCU201 UNIT: I (The Indian Contract Act, 1872) BATCH : 2019 - 2022